Discrete Bayesian Sample Inference for Graph Generation: Relationship to BFNs and Diffusion Models

 There is a close equivalence between Categorical Bayesian Sample Inference (BSI) and Categorical Bayesian Flow Networks (BFNs).
 In fact, Categorical BFNs can be seen as a special case of Categorical BSI with a specific choice of prior distribution and noise schedule.
+The dynamics of BFNs are recovered when choosing the sampler in \cref{eq:generalized_sde} with $\gamma=1$ and $\beta_0=0$ to parametrize $\z_0$, i.e., making the prior logits deterministic.
+Note that we require $\beta_0>0$ to avoid numerical issues when approximating the score function.
+This generalized SDE allows BSI to vary stochasticity.
+Intuitively, increasing stochasticity allows the model to overwrite errors from previous predictions (see \cref{app:infinite_noise_sampling} for a discussion on the extreme case), and empirically, increasing stochasticity proves crucial for performance \cref{fig:noise_ablation}.
 To illustrate this, we will show the relationship between the components of both frameworks.

 \textbf{Input Distribution} Both BFNs and categorical BSI parameterize the distribution over the data $\x$ using a categorical distribution.
 The logits are denoted as $\z$ in BSI and as $\theta$ in BFNs.
 In BSI, the parameters $\z$ are the logits of a categorical distribution, i.e., $p(\x \mid \z) \sim \cat(\softmax(\z))$.
 In BFNs, the parameters $\theta$ are the probabilities of each category, i.e., $p(\x \mid \theta) \sim \cat(\theta)$.
 The two parameterizations are equivalent since $\theta = \softmax(\z)$ and $\z = \log(\theta)$ (up to an additive constant).